Akola Junction railway station: History

 The first train in India travelled from Mumbai to Thane on 16 April 1853.
 By May 1854, Great Indian Peninsula Railway's Bombay–Thane line was extended to Kalyan.
 Bhusawal railway station was set up in 1860 and in 1867 the GIPR branch line was extended to Nagpur.
-On Google map, address of the railway station is shown as "Panchashil Nagar, Jafrabad", while it is closest and located at Ramdaspeth (in old times popularly known as "Chandmari".)

 Electrification

 The railways in the Bhusawal area were electrified in 1989–90.